BrandonKi/BrandonKi.github.io/.src/blog/jcc_p1.md

 ## Commit 6

-Up until this point only ints have been supported but I started laying the groundwork for the other builtin types and type checking.
-Parsing types in C is... not fun as you all probably know, but not as bad as C++.
+Up until this point only `int` has been supported, but I started laying the groundwork for the other builtin types and type checking.
+Parsing types in C is... not fun, as you all probably know, but not as bad as C++.

 What's even more unfortunate is they appear before the identifier for a variable/function so they're not even easy to ignore.
-As a result I put together a bunch of hacks to make parsing work (kinda) for simpler cases, this is something I'll have to revisit when more features are added.
+For this reason, I put together a bunch of hacks to make parsing work (kinda) for simpler cases, this is something I'll have to revisit when more features are added.

 Also, currently the compiler crashes whenever it encounters an error which isn't very user-friendly!
 It may be time to add better error reporting soon.